-Prime minister: Benjamin Netanyahu
+Prime minister: Naftali Bennett

 The presidency is a largely ceremonial post and notionally above party politics, but individual presidents have used a combination of their personal prestige and the authority of their office to make interventions in national debates.